Why Trust OMD?

 Accreditation is a stamp of quality and credibility.
 When a program is accredited by a respected agency (such as AACSB International for business schools), it means the curriculum meets high standards, the faculty are qualified, and the school undergoes regular reviews.

-For you as a student, an accredited online MBA in Strategy ensures that employers and other universities will respect your degree.
+An accredited online MBA in Strategy helps ensure that employers and other universities will respect your degree.
 It also often means you’re eligible for tuition reimbursement or federal financial aid, which typically require attending an accredited institution.

 Can I get into an online MBA in Strategy without a business background or work experience?